SCOPE OF THIS CHAPTER

 Given the potentially complex nature of Section 47 Enquiries it may be appropriate to hold additional strategy discussions to ensure that informed decisions are made.
 If it is identified that a child may be being trafficked for the purpose of sexual exploitation, the Children Abused Through Child Sexual Exploitation (CSE) Procedure should be followed.

 Where a child is believed to have been trafficked, the assessment should be carried out immediately as the opportunity to intervene is very narrow.
 Many trafficked children go missing form care, often within the first 48 hours.
 Provision may need to be made for the child to be in a safe place before any assessment takes place.
 The assessment should take into account any psychological or emotional impact of their experiences of a trafficked child and any consequent need for psychological or mental health support.
-If the age of the person is uncertain and there are reasons to believe that they are a child, they should be presumed to be a child in order to receive immediate assistance support and protection (Article 10 (3) European Convention on Action Against Trafficking in Human Beings).
+If the age of the person is uncertain and there are reasons to believe that they are a child, they should be presumed to be a child in order to receive immediate assistance support and protection (Section 51 of the Modern Slavery Act 2015).
 Age assessments should not be routine and only carried out where there is significant reason to doubt the person is a child.

 The adult purporting to be the child's parent, carer or sponsor should not be present at any interviews with the child, or at meetings to discuss future actions.